maciekt07/TodoApp/README.md

 - **Color Themes**: Users can choose several app color themes. <br/> <img src="public/screenshots/ColorThemes.png" width="200px" />
 - **Multi-Task Selection**: Option to select multiple tasks and perform actions on all of them at once.
 - **Search Tasks**: Search functionality allows you to filter tasks by name or description, making it easy to find what you need.
-- **Task Reading Aloud**: Option to have tasks read aloud, with a selection of voices to choose from. <br/>
+- **Task Reading Aloud**: Option to have tasks read aloud using the native `SpeechSynthesis` API, with a selection of voices to choose from. <br/>
   <img src="public/screenshots/ReadAloud.png" width="250px" />
 - **Import/Export Tasks**: Users can now import and export tasks to/from JSON files.
 This feature allows users to back up their tasks or transfer them to other devices easily.
 - **Works offline**: This app is a Progressive Web App (PWA), which means it can be installed on your device and used even when you're offline.
 You can access and manage your tasks without an internet connection, ensuring uninterrupted productivity.